nmnielsen/nnielsen-rhizome-assignment/README.md

 ## Rhizome Models.ipnb
 This Jupyter notebook contains several model variants that improve the accuracy of the model using XGBoost and logarithmic outcomes.
 It provides a hands-on way to experiment with different modeling techniques and see their impact on prediction accuracy.
-Much more could be done to help the model capture the extremely variability of the outcome of interest.
+Much more could be done to help the model capture the extreme variability of the outcome of interest.

 ![img_5.png](img_5.png)
 ![img_6.png](img_6.png)